10 top tips for finding a home to buy

 6. First impressions

 You have now arrived at the first viewing.
 Is the outside of the property what you expected?
 Have a look at the surrounding properties.
 Do they appear to be in keeping with the area?
 How busy is the road?
 Once inside, you will be looking at rooms that are probably filled with the owner’s furniture and possessions.
 Try to remove them in your mind’s eye and picture your own things in the place.
 Your chances of finding somewhere that is perfect in every respect are slim but do remember that you can, at a price, change almost anything about a home except its location.
 So if there is a room decorated with wallpaper you dislike, it can be altered relatively easily.
 Likewise, if a kitchen is a bit run-down, it can be updated.
 Don’t let the less important things put you off.
-Immediately after the appointment jot down a few notes of what you liked and disliked about the property.
+Jot down a few notes immediately after the appointment of what you liked and disliked about the property.
 It will help you later to recall the visit.

 7. Second viewings

 After you have viewed a number of potential properties, you will start to think about which ones you prefer.
 It is then time to go and have a second look.
-And most sales are agreed after a second viewing.
+Indeed, most sales are agreed after a second viewing.
 Make the appointment for a different time of day than on the first viewing.
 You will see the place in different lighting conditions and be able to assess if there are any issues with noise or traffic at certain times of day.
 You will be surprised at how different a property can seem when you return to it.
 For example, the rooms may appear smaller or larger than you remember; and you will definitely see things that you missed first time around.
 On this second visit take a little more time and look at items in more detail.
 Turn on taps (ask first!) to check water pressure, look at where the power points are located, see if every room has heating.
 If the seller is there, you might ask what items they are going to be leaving (such as carpets and curtains) and what they will want to sell.
 If you really like the property and the seller is present, do not be tempted into making an offer on the spot.
 Wait and do it through the estate agency as face-to-face negotiating with a seller can sometimes become difficult.

 8. Making an offer